 Chemotherapy for laryngeal cancer

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
-You might have chemotherapy with different treatments.
-They work by disrupting the growth of cancer cells.
-The drugs circulate in the bloodstream around the body.
+The drugs circulate around the body in the bloodstream.

 When you might have chemotherapy

-You might have chemoradiotherapy to try and cure your cancer instead of having surgery to remove your larynx.
+You might have chemoradiotherapy to treat your cancer instead of having surgery to remove your larynx.
 But you might need to have surgery if there are still signs of your cancer after chemoradiotherapy.
 Or if your cancer comes back later.

-You sometimes have chemotherapy for advanced laryngeal cancer, or cancer that has come back after radiotherapy treatment.
+You sometimes have chemotherapy for advanced laryngeal cancer.
 Chemotherapy can relieve symptoms and may slow the growth of your cancer.
 This is called palliative chemotherapy.

 Types of chemotherapy